Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/JSON.md

 > The process of **translating data structures or object state into a format that can be stored** (for example, in a file or memory buffer) **or transmitted** (for example, across a network connection link) and **reconstructed later** (possibly in a different computer environment).

 We will have to _serialize_ our `struct` into JSON format in order to store our web scraping results.

+### An Analogy

+**SCENARIO**: You've got an idea and you want to describe it to your friend.
+Unfortunately, you're at home.
+Your friend is somewhere else.
+You decide to write an email, describing your idea, and send it to your friend.

+---

+See what happened here? *Real life is just like coding!*

+**You serialized the stuff in your head into an email**, something that can be **transmitted, stored, rendered and finally read** by your friend.

+When **your friend reads your email**, they in turn **de-serialize the message content** in order to understand your idea in their own minds!

 ### New Packages